check-spelling/strapi/docs/docs/example.md

 - _Link to product documents._
 - _Link to user documentation._
-- _Any usefull research used for it_
+- _Any useful research used for it_